Atlanta Braves: Former parks

 The Boston Braves played at the South End Grounds from their inception.
 After a fire destroyed the park in 1894, the club temporarily played at the Congress Street Grounds until the South End Grounds could be rebuilt.
 During the 1914 season, it became evident that the South End Grounds was too small to accommodate larger crowds, prompting the team to play some games at Fenway Park.
 To address the need for a larger venue, Braves Field was built in 1915.

 Braves Field remained the club's home in Boston until the team relocated to Milwaukee.
 Milwaukee County Stadium was constructed in 1950 to attract a Major League Baseball team and became the Braves' new home in 1953.
 The team played there until moving to Atlanta in 1966.

 The city of Atlanta constructed Atlanta–Fulton County Stadium in 1965 after reaching an agreement with the Braves to relocate from Milwaukee.
 The Braves played at Atlanta–Fulton County Stadium until 1997, when they moved to Turner Field.
 Originally built as Centennial Olympic Stadium for the 1996 Summer Olympics, the venue was later converted into a ballpark for the Braves.
 Turner Field served as the Braves' home ballpark through the 2016 season.

 Current parks

 Truist Park

 The Atlanta Braves home ballpark has been Truist Park since 2017.
 Truist Park is located approximately 10 miles (16 km) northwest of downtown Atlanta in the unincorporated community of Cumberland, in Cobb County, Georgia.
 The Braves opened Truist Park on April 14, 2017, with a four-game sweep of the San Diego Padres.
-The park received positive reviews.
+The park received positive reviews from critics.
 Woody Studenmund of the Hardball Times called the park a "gem" saying that he was impressed with "the compact beauty of the stadium and its exciting approach to combining baseball, business and social activities."
 J.J.
 Cooper of Baseball America praised the "excellent sight lines for pretty much every seat."